 Some ISPs—check their support sites and forums for details—allow you to swap out the standard router they supply for different one.
 Manufacturers including D-Link, Netgear and others offer super-powered routers with extra antennas and more range, which could be a solution to your Wi-Fi woes.

-More and more companies, including Google and Eero, are now offering mesh networking hardware, where a single router is replaced with several devices dotted around the home.
-By working together, these boxes provide a net of wireless signals, which in theory should eliminate all of the dead zones in your house.
+More and more companies, including Google and Eero, are now offering mesh networking hardware, which replaces the traditional single router with several devices dotted around the home.
+By working together, these boxes provide a net of wireless signals, which, in theory, should eliminate all the dead zones in your house.

-The other devices you need to be aware of are Wi-Fi repeaters, but we'd only suggest using these as a last resort: They simply repeat the original signal from your router, losing some speed and stability along the way.
-That said, they're relatively cheap and very easy to set up, so if high speeds aren't an issue you might want to consider them.
+The other devices you need to be aware of are Wi-Fi repeaters, but we’d only suggest using these as a last resort: They simply repeat the original signal from your router, losing some speed and stability along the way.
+That said, they’re relatively cheap and a breeze to set up, so if high speeds aren’t an issue, you might want to consider them.